 Teach For America–Phoenix corps members are encouraged to consider ASU’s Mary Lou Fulton Teachers College to get the coursework needed to obtain teacher certification.
 The college tailors these programs to the unique and valuable experience of corps members.
 All courses are delivered remotely to meet the needs of working professionals.

-All of these programs qualify for the Arizona Teachers Academy at ASU tuition scholarship for students who commit to teach in Arizona after graduation.
+All of these programs qualify for the Arizona Teachers Academy at ASU tuition scholarship for students who commit to teaching in Arizona after graduation.

 Alumni leadership